xddxdd/blog/src/content/article/en/fun/ai-agent-bankrupted-their-operator-scan-dn42.lantian/index.md

 >
 > [...]

-And eventually produced a graph of the infrastructure they deployed:
+And eventually produced a graph of the infrastructure it deployed:

 ![Infrastructure graph generated by agent](/usr/uploads/202605/agent-generated-infra-en.png)